chatox/networks-science-course/practicum/as02_distances_diameter.md

 k = 77/77 (100.0%)
 ```

-If you issue `print(dist)` after running the algorithm, you should see this:
+If you issue `print(dist)` after running the algorithm, you should see something like this:

 ```python
 [[ 0.
 1. 1. ...,  3.
 3. 4.]